 - Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care at a distant location, you may choose to go locally or distant as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Align Thrive (HMO I-SNP) provides transplant services at a distant location outside the pattern of care (outside of the service area) for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion. - Blood including storage and administration.
+If Align Connect (HMO C-SNP) provides transplant services at a distant location outside the pattern of care (outside of the service area) for transplants in your - Blood including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used. - Physician services
+All other components of blood are covered beginning with the first pint used.